 You can find all these great opportunities in one place!

 In the Seattle area, all our community colleges sponsor parent education programs, including parent-child programs and cooperative preschools, which are a fabulous resource for families.
 For children, classes offer hands-on learning, discovery and play.
 For adults, they offer on-going education on all topics related to parenting, plus connections to other parents.

 What is the children’s experience like?

 The programs are play-based, because research shows children learn best through hands-on exploration in places where they feel safe and free to explore.
 Each classroom has several stations around the room, with developmentally appropriate activities to help kids build the skills they need.
 Children are encouraged to move around and explore at their own pace.
 In parent-child programs (aka “mommy and me classes”) for babies and toddlers, parents play along with their children.
-In coop preschools, working parents are assigned to a station.
+In co-op preschools, parents drop-off some days and on other days work in the classroom.
 Activities vary by age, but might include:

 - Art activities: play-dough to roll, easels to paint at, markers for learning to write